jagerber48/sciform/docs/source/examples.rst

 Here are a small selection of examples which demonstrate some of the available string formatting options.
-Note that many options are not available through the :ref:`fsml`, so these options must be selected by configuring the global default options during formatting.
+Note that many options are not available through the :ref:`fsml`, so these options must be selected by configuring the global options.
 Here this is done using the :class:`GlobalOptionsContext` context manager, but this could have been done using :func:`set_global_options` instead.